 - Minimalistic: It is a minimalistic framework to set up web servers quickly.
 Due to its minimalistic package, core components are bundled by default, and others are set up explicitly.

 - Scalable: Flask is most preferred to build scalable applications as it can process vast amounts of requests irrespective of the changing requirements.

 - Flexible: Flask provides various built-in dynamic URL parameters, specific URL arguments, HTML attributes, and templates that provide full flexibility to improve the responsiveness of your web app.

 - Faster Implementation: Flask facilitates experimentation by implementing any new or emerging technologies quickly.
 Hence, It’s the best framework to use if your web application demands new or innovative features.

 - Easy to Learn: Flask is also known for its simplicity.
 It’s an un-opinionated framework and well-documented, making it easier to learn.
 Any developer with little experience can learn it quickly.

-- Security: Django is designed to help developers avoid several security issues such as XSS, CSRF attacks, and SQL injections by default.
+- Security: Django is designed to help developers avoid several security issues from common web attacks such as XSS, CSRF, and SQL injections by default.

 - Scalability: Django is highly scalable due to its code reusability and caching option, making the application efficient to handle any traffic demand.